ChuangShen0819/HLS-/LABA/LabA.md

 * Separate data movement (I/O Processor) from Computation (Processing Element)

 <img src="figures/螢幕擷取畫面 2025-04-13 153519.png" width="800">

+* Since input and output are physical io ports, it is represented by pointer.
+And others are used pass by reference.

 ``` C
 // partition kernel into three parts read, write, PE